kamimrcht/ggcat-vizitig/README.md

+# This is a forked GGCAT meant to build colored, bcalm-like dbg to obtain inputs for vizitig

 # GGCAT - compacted and colored de Bruijn graph construction and querying

 GGCAT is a tool for building compacted (and optionally colored) de Bruijn graphs from raw sequencing data or for merging multiple existing cDBG in a single graph.
 It also supports sequence queryies to either a colored or non-colored graph (i.e. number/percentage of present kmers).